object Pattern: Base of Doh Instances

 });

-The inheritance system is designed to be both powerful and convenient, allowing you to easily:
+The inheritance system is designed to be flexible and convenient, allowing you to:

 // Ad-hoc composition example